Eugene50/kottans_frontend/README.md

 ---
 ## A Tiny JS World

-Reviewed and approved by @<OleksiyRudenko>   https://github.com/Eugene50/a-tiny-JS-world
+Reviewed and approved by @OleksiyRudenko   https://github.com/Eugene50/a-tiny-JS-world